errorgenerator/MandelbrotMultiThreadedExampleRust/README.md

 This is a little example for multithreading in Rust.

-You can find this and many more examples in the Book:
+You can find this example, and many more examples in the Book:

 [**Programming in Rust - Fast, Safe Systems Development**](https://www.ebooks.com/en-us/book/210313783/programming-rust/jim-blandy/)